AlgoPioneer/swiftDialog/README.md

 # Dialog

-Dialog is a simple app that displays a dialog with specified content passed in from the commandline
+Dialog is a simple app that displays a dialog with specified content passed in from the commandline.

+Dialog's purpose is to act as a way to show an informative message to an end user, called via script, and relay back the users actions.

 Latest version can be found on the [Releases](https://github.com/bartreardon/Dialog-public/releases) page

+More info in the [Wiki](https://github.com/bartreardon/Dialog-public/wiki)

 ![Dialog Logo](/assets/screen1.png)

-# Where is the source code?

-Releasing the source will need to be cleared with my employer.
-Initial beta releases are being made public though through this repo.
-Any issues or feature requests, please feel free to [raise an issue](https://github.com/bartreardon/Dialog-public/issues)

 # Features
 Universal binary
 Supports macOS 11 only (for now - due to swiftUI API's in use backwards compatibility may only extend to 10.15)

 ## Appearance
 Icon display can be from local PNG or JPG or from a specified URL, so you don't need to deploy additional files to display random images, or you can remove it entirely.
 When specifying square images, Dialog will round the corners a bit, just enough to soften sharp corners